 Primary logo colors:

-• Black and white – gamma of the second visual sign.
+- Black and white – gamma of the second visual sign.
 Referring to the past.
-And although cartoons from the 50s were already produced in color, the tapes of the 30-80s seem so far away that they are associated with black and white TVs.
+And although cartoons from the 50s were already produced in color, the tapes from the 30s-80s seem so far away that they are associated with black-and-white TVs.

-The font of the inscription is a rounded cartoon.
+The font of the inscription is a rounded, cartoonish style.
 Similar to Corkboard Slanted JNL.